ramensoftware/windows-11-start-menu-styling-guide/Themes/Oversimplified&Accentuated/README.md

-# "Oversimplified & Accentuated" Theme for "Windows 11 Start Menu Styler"
+# "Oversimplified & Accentuated" Theme for Windows 11 Start menu Styler

-A cleaner, more refined Windows Start Menu (& Search Menu) theme - removing unnecessary elements and offering better **Accent Color** integration.
+A cleaner, more refined Windows Start menu (& search menu) theme - removing unnecessary elements and offering better **accent color** integration.

 > ⚠️ **Note:** This theme is optimized for Windows in **Dark Mode** and may not display correctly in **Light Mode**.